GMLC-TDC/pyhelics/docs/installation.md

 Successfully installed cffi-1.14.3 enum34-1.1.10 helics-2.6.0.post0.dev0 pycparser-2.20
 ```

-Now that we have installed the python package, we can check that it works:
+Now that you have installed the python package, you can check that it works:

 ```bash
 $ python -c "import helics; print(helics.helicsGetVersion())"
 2.6.0 (2020-08-20)
 ```

-We installed the Python package `helics-2.6.0.post0.dev0` and it came with precompiled binaries for HELICS version 2.6.0 that we released on 2020-08-20.
+This installs the Python package `helics-2.6.0.post0.dev0` and it comes with precompiled binaries for HELICS version 2.6.0 that we released on 2020-08-20.

-Let's say we have made modification to the HELICS library or compiled it with some different flags or are interested in a using an older version of HELICS.
+Let's say you've made modification to the HELICS library or compiled it with some different flags.
+Or you are interested in a using an older version of HELICS.
-We can do that with this python package by changing the `PYHELICS_INSTALL` environment variable.
+You can do that with this python package by changing the `PYHELICS_INSTALL` environment variable.

-As an example, if we want to use the Python package with HELICS v2.5.2.
-We can clone the git repository for HELICS, build from source and install it to any location.
+As an example, if you want to use the Python package with HELICS v2.5.2, you can clone the git repository for HELICS, build from source and install it to any location.
 In this example, I chose to install it in `~/local/helics-v2.5.2`.

 ```bash